 The SILO model is an integrated land-use model representing various household constraints to household location, including the price of a dwelling, travel time to work and monetary transportation budget (Moeckel, 2011).
 It is designed as microscopic discrete choice models and simulates each household individually.
 The SILO model compares average income with average expenditures for households with different incomes.
 In anticipation of high energy prices, the model is designed so that households do not exceed their monetary budgets.
 If transportation costs exceed discretionary income (such as student loans, loans, etc) plus savings, the household will move either to a location closer to work or a less expensive dwelling and rearrange the share between housing and travel budgets.

-e = max inc,α.inch2+β.inch+γ
+eh = max inc,α.inch2+β.inch+γ

-Budget available for expenditures of household h
+eh Budget available for expenditures of household h

 inch Income of household h